 Create your first venue

-A venue represents a single physical location in Rex — its address, hours, packages, resources, and payment setup all live under it.
-Once your branding and global settings are configured, create your first venue to start building out the bookable experience.
+A venue is a single physical location in Rex — its address, hours, packages, resources, and payments all live under it.
+Once your branding and global settings are in place, create your first venue to start building the experience guests will book.

 Create a venue from scratch

-Open the Manage tab in the left-hand sidebar and click Venues.
-From the Venues page, click Create Venue to open the new venue form.
+Open Manage in the left-hand sidebar and click Venues, then click Create Venue.

 | Field | Description |